ggggia/Getting-and-Cleaning-Data-Course-Project/Codebook.md

-#Cookbook
+#Codebook
-This cookbook includes identifiers, measurements and activity labels to summarize the result of tidy.txt
+This codebook includes identifiers, measurements and activity labels to summarize the result of tidy.txt
 ##Identifiers
 <br />subject - The ID of the test subject
 <br />activity - The type of activity performed when the corresponding measurements were taken